 Phones are well suited for communication tasks such as Whatsapp, voice calling and texting but ill-suited to heavy text, mind-mapping and spreadsheet data entry.

-Why have you chosen all year levels for BYOD?
+Why have you chosen all year levels for CYOD?
 Why can’t only Year 9s and 10s be enrolled into that program?

 I’m concerned about cost.
 Shouldn’t devices be provided by the school?

 While the school could maintain a 2:1 ratio, it does not have the resources for a 1:1 student to computer ratio.

 Buying a device for your child is a major decision and a significant outlay.
 A good quality device should last Years 7 to 10 at school and so this cost is spread over 4 years.

 All students need their own device rather than the use of a shared device.
 This is because MHJC is integrating device use into many aspects of teaching and learning and your investment in a device will enhance learning outcomes for all students.

 Wouldn’t it be easier for teachers/students if there was only one device?
 Won’t it be too hard/impossible for teachers to make use of such a variety of different machines?
 If they had one machine, they would be able to teach the students how to use it more efficiently.